Juan Martín del Potro: 2010: First wrist injury, out of top 250

-Del Potro started his 2010 season at the AAMI Kooyong Classic in Melbourne, Australia with a win over Croatian world No. 24 Ivan Ljubičić.
+Del Potro started his 2010 season at the AAMI Kooyong Classic in Melbourne, Australia, with a win over Croatian world No. 24 Ivan Ljubičić.
 On 11 January, he moved up to a career high world No. 4.
-He was scheduled to face Frenchman Jo-Wilfried Tsonga on day 2 of the Kooyong Classic exhibition tournament, but withdrew due to a wrist injury.
-He came into the 2010 Australian Open with the injury not healed, and took a month off after the event.
-In the fourth round, he fell to eventual semifinalist Marin Čilić.
+He was scheduled to face Jo-Wilfried Tsonga on day 2 of the Kooyong Classic exhibition tournament, but withdrew due to a wrist injury.
+He came into the 2010 Australian Open with the injury not healed, and took a month off after the event, where he lost in the fourth round to Marin Čilić.

 Following the Australian Open loss, del Potro missed several tournaments, including the Masters tournaments at Indian Wells and Miami, which were touted as potential return dates, due to the persistent wrist injury.
-Even though he withdrew from the Monte-Carlo Rolex Masters, he regained the world No. 4 ranking, due to Murray's early exit in the second round.
+Even though he withdrew from the Monte-Carlo Masters, he regained the world No. 4 ranking, due to Murray's early exit in the second round.
 He then withdrew from Barcelona and the Rome Masters.
 On 4 May, del Potro took the option of having an operation to fix the injury.
 On 19 May, del Potro said he would not defend his US Open title, but if all went well, he would appear after the event, targeting the Paris Masters as a possible comeback.
 However, on 22 July, the USTA stated that del Potro was expected to defend his US Open crown.
 The player himself confirmed that his comeback to the tour would be the Thailand Open and said nothing about the New York event.
 On 2 August, del Potro returned to the practice courts.
-A week before the start of the US Open, after practicing for two weeks, del Potro withdrew from the event, as he felt he was not ready to compete at the highest level.
+A week before the start of the US Open, after practicing for two weeks, del Potro withdrew from the event, for he felt he was not ready to compete at the highest level.

-After the nine-month break, del Potro confirmed that he would make his return at the 2010 PTT Thailand Open.
-In his return match, he lost in the first round to Olivier Rochus.
-He then also played at the 2010 Rakuten Japan Open Tennis Championships, but again lost in the opening round, this time to Feliciano López.
+After the nine-month break, del Potro confirmed that he would make his return at the Thailand Open.
+In his return match, he lost in the first round in two sets to Olivier Rochus, despite serving 16 aces.
+He then also played at the Japan Open, but again lost in the opening round, this time to Feliciano López.